dlk3/udm-hacks/openvpn-udm/README.md

 I haven't tested it, but I assume that OpenVPN cannot be used in server mode at the same time that it is being used in point-to-point mode.
 I assume that any point-to-point configuration done through the admin UI would need to be disabled before doing any of what I'll describe below.
 But, hey, you never know, I could be totally wrong about this.

+# Security Caveat

+This process requires some additions to the <code>iptables</code> rules that the UDM uses to protect a network behind a firewall.
+While I try not to do stupid stuff that exposes my network to harm, I cannot guarantee that there are no security exposures in the iptables rules changes I describe below.
+I cannot accept any responsibility for any harm that may befall anyone as a result of what I have done and documented here.

 ## Install EasyRSA

 EasyRSA is a tool that the OpenVPN development team has created to make the process of creating the PKI (public key infrastructure) associated with OpenVPN simpler.
 This PKI is where I will create, store and manage all of the certificates, keys and configuration files for my OpenVPN server and clients.